kevjohnson/kevjohnson.github.io/_posts/2014-02-24-making-maps-in-r-part-2.md

 ---
 layout: post
 title: "Making Maps in R (Part 2)"
+description: "Part 2 of tutorial on making maps in R.  This part goes over how to plot your data on top of Google Maps."
 ---

 This is a continuation of my [previous post]({{ site.url }}/making-maps-in-r/) on making maps in R with ggplot2.